 The allowance for doubtful accounts is established through a provision charged to expense.
 Accounts receivable are charged against the allowance for doubtful accounts when management believes that the collectability of the balance is unlikely.
 The allowance is an amount that management believes will be adequate to absorb possible losses on existing accounts receivable that may become uncollectible, based on evaluations of the collectability of individual accounts receivable and prior accounts receivable loss experience.
 The evaluations take into consideration such factors as receivable quality, review of specific problem receivables, and current economic conditions that may affect the client's ability to pay.
-The allowance for uncollectible trade accounts was \$910 for the year ended June 30, 2021.
-The allowance for uncollectible program accounts was \$1,000 for the year ended June 30, 2021.
+The allowance for uncollectible trade accounts was \$910 and \$910 for the years ended June 30, 2022 and 2021, respectively.
+The allowance for uncollectible program accounts was \$1,000 and \$1,000 for the years ended June 30, 2022 and 2021, respectively.
 When all collection efforts have been exhausted, the accounts are written off against the related allowance.